alexreardon/bind-event-listener/README.md

   listener: onClick,
 });

-// when your are all done:
+// when you are all done:
 unbind();
 ```